johannesCmayer/bepl/README.md

 Options:
   -s, --speed FLOAT               How fast to playback.  [default: 1.8] -b, --silence-speedup INTEGER   How much faster to play silence.
 This is in
-                                  addition to speedup specified with --speed.
+                                  addition to the speedup specified with --speed.
                                   [default: 5]

   -v, --volume FLOAT              Playback volume of audio.  [default: 1]